Muhammad Husayn Zaydan: Attachment to Medina

-Al-Zaydan described himself as the following: "I am an Arab..whether I was of ethnicity, or of interracial!
+Al-Zaydan described himself as the following: "I am an Arab [...] whether of ethnicity, or of interracial!
 I fight injustice and honor the guest.
 The sword stabs me, I rebel against justice, and injustice takes me to moderation.
 I am patient with hunger, and cover up satiety.
-Black, by luxury, I enslave...Does anyone enslave me?
-I am enslaved by luxury by lust..This is how I describe myself, as any Arab soul lives today!
+Black, by luxury, I enslave. [...]
+Does anyone enslave me?
+I am enslaved by luxury [and] by lust.
+This is how I describe myself, as any Arab soul lives today!

 Death

 Al-Zaydan fell ill and frequented the hospitals, and in his last days, he was overwhelmed by a depression that resented himself.
-He died on the morning of Saturday the 29th of Shawwal in 1412H.
+He died on the morning of Saturday the 29th of Shawwal in 1412 AH.